 We started by focusing on the pitch: 3 minutes, in English, to say a lot.
 We rapidly drafted a first version and began to iterate, adding essential information and removing anything not worth mentioning.
 It may seem straightforward, but including everything from the problem, solution, vision, market, competition, monetization and team in a three minute deck is no easy task.
 It is, however, an excellent way to learn how to better explain your startup!
 We learned to be concise – every word counts, and I began to memorize each and every one of them.
 I had given speeches of various kinds on many occasions in the past but I had never learned a text by heart.
 If you’ve never done it before, it is more difficult than you may think.
 For a long time, I was so concerned to get the wording right that any mistake would send me fumbling for my next words.
 I had to practice dozens of times to feel comfortable enough to pay attention to simple things like intonation!

 Some advice: start working on your pitch as early as possible and get as much feedback as you can.
-We were able to organize some pitch training sessions with startup personalities and I can’t stress how useful it proved!
+We were able to organize some pitch training sessions with startup personalities and I can’t stress how useful this proved to be!
 (Our greatest thanks to Wessel, Liam, Philippe and Fred).
 But wait, isn’t there a training session on the eve of the event?
 Yes, and it is incredibly useful.
 But if you don’t like the idea of changing everything overnight, work on your draft and seek feedback beforehand!
 The preparation session will be all the more focused for it.
 Also, if you can, do test your presentation with the actual computer and projector that will be used the next day.
 While in our case the conference room was really nice, the projector was very low-res and our embedded video would not render at all.
 Fortunately we had the time to record a new one with all fonts in bold…

 Prepare your Mentoring Session too!